-As we're all faced with an ever-changing business landscape right now, these questions about how you work has surely been on your mind … ”Is my strategy innovative?”, “How will I adjust with a reduced budget?”, “Are my suppliers adding value and fresh thinking?”
+As we're all faced with an ever-changing business landscape right now, these questions about how you work have surely been on your mind:

-But, how do you know when it’s time for change?
+So, how do you know when it's time for a change?

 Let’s start by agreeing that the world has sped up and the need to adjust your marketing and partnerships to meet a progressive market strategy is a requirement.
 Period.

 There’s no textbook right answer on timing, but there are a number of instances that should trigger a review and possible adjustment.